 What support is available for students?

 VSV takes a team approach to supporting our learners.
-The Learning Advisor will be the key point of contact and lead communication with subject teachers, the Wellbeing team and student engagement staff to collaboratively help students and parents and/or supervisors meet their learning goals.
+The Learning Advisor will be the key point of contact and lead communication with subject teachers, school leadership, the Wellbeing and Inclusion team and student engagement staff to collaboratively help students and parents/carers or supervisors meet their learning goals.
 Referring practitioners might also be contacted to assist with the development of learning and support plans.

 If you have any questions that aren’t answered in this video, please contact your student’s teacher or Learning Advisor.
 If you are not currently enrolled with the school, please contact enrolments.